g0dEngineer/ASTIS/README.md

  * It is thus key to intimately benefit in this automation effort, rather than fail to do so.

 # Recommended Mini Artificial Intelligence Docuseries:
-[The AGE of Artificial Intelligence Season 1, Hosted by Robert Downey Jnr]( https://youtu.be/UwsrzCVZAb8?list=PLjq6DwYksrzz_fsWIpPcf6V7p2RNAneKc)
+[The AGE of Artificial Intelligence Season 1, Hosted by Robert Downey Jr]( https://youtu.be/UwsrzCVZAb8?list=PLjq6DwYksrzz_fsWIpPcf6V7p2RNAneKc)

 # Introduction